esphome/esphome-docs/components/switch/index.rst

 lambda calls
 ************

-From :ref:`lambdas <config-lambda>`, you can call several methods on all covers to do some advanced stuff (see the full API Reference for more info).
+From :ref:`lambdas <config-lambda>`, you can call several methods on all switches to do some advanced stuff (see the full API Reference for more info).

 - ``publish_state()``: Manually cause the switch to publish a new state and store it internally.